Composite Core Foam Manufacturer

 A cost-effective, versatile and long-lasting alternative

 Our unique formulations offer a compelling alternative to traditional core materials, such as thermoplastic foam, honeycomb, wood and metal.
-LAST-A-FOAM® composite core materials have been used for years in the aerospace and automotive industries in place of aluminum, as well as for sports equipment.
+LAST-A-FOAM® composite core materials have been used for years in the aerospace and automotive industries in place of aluminum, as well as for sports equipment and insulated doors and windows.
 In the marine industry, General Plastics composite core foams provide a non-decaying alternative to wood that supports fiberglass laminating production processes.

 From the impact resistance required for a hockey stick blade to the durability of a wing tip, General Plastics’ LAST-A-FOAM® offers high-strength, low-weight solutions for diverse manufacturing processes.
 Whether you need board stock or machined parts, we can meet your exacting specifications.